Skip to main content

 #

-What: Thick yogurt with cucumber, garlic, and olive oil.
+What: Thick strained yogurt with grated cucumber, garlic, and olive oil.
+Cool, creamy, garlicky.

-How to eat: Scoop with bread, eat alongside grilled meats.
+How to eat: Scoop with bread, use as a sauce for grilled meats.
+It goes with everything.

 Fava (FAH-vah)